 Dentists treat problems with teeth or mouth tissue.
 They may clean, extract, provide braces, or perform corrective surgery on the teeth or mouth.
 Most dentists are solo practitioners who have a general practice that handles many different dental needs.
 Other dentists may specialize in one of several specialty areas including: orthodontics, oral and maxillofacial surgery, pediatric dentistry, or prosthodontics.
 Dental schools require a minimum of 2 years of college-level courses, regardless of the major chosen, but most schools require incoming students to have at least a Bachelor's degree.
-They also require test scores from the Dental Aptitude Test (DAT), which evaluates general academic ability, comprehension of scientific information, and perceptual ability.
+They also require test scores from the Dental Admission Test (DAT), which evaluates general academic ability, comprehension of scientific information, and perceptual ability.

 Pre-requisite requirements vary by dental program, so be sure to find out the specific requirements for the programs you are interested in.
 However, most require the following prior to admission:

 Most dental schools have a centralized application website - the Associated American Dental School Application Service (AADSAS).
 The site opens May 15 and is available for submission of application materials through February 1.
 Although the website is open during this period, do not wait until deadlines approach to submit your application.
 Each dental school has its own application deadline and AADSAS does not send your application to a school if your application is received by AADSAS after the school's deadline.
 You must also submit official transcripts - sent directly from the registrar's office - from all colleges and universities to AADSAS, as well as your DAT scores.
 This will require planning ahead so that your DAT scores will be available for submission when your application is due.